prydin/the-bog-standard/README.md

 ## About me
 I was born in Sweden but live in the US since many years.
 A software engineer by trade, but I grew up in a home full of electronics and test equipment.
-My father was a very accomplished designer or RF amplifiers for cell towers, so amplifiers run in my blood.
+My father was a very accomplished designer of RF amplifiers for cell towers, so amplifiers run in my blood.
 We had countless conversations over the dinner table about amplifier design.
 Unfortunately, he's no longer with us, but I know he would have loved to follow this project and probably had been very opionionated about my design choices...